Bleeding the engine fuel system

 When replacing fuel supply lines, fuel filters, high-pressure fuel pump, high-pressure fuel lines and injectors, air gets into the fuel system.

-This leads to problems when starting the engine, its rough operation, misfires in the cylinders, loss of power and uneven fuel supply.
+This leads to problems when starting the engine, its uneven operation, misfires in the cylinders, loss of power and uneven fuel supply.

-A few air bubbles found in the fuel line during the inspection are considered normal.
+A few air bubbles found in the fuel line during the check are considered normal.

-The appearance of many small bubbles (foam) indicates air leakage into the system, high resistance at the inlet, which causes cavitation, or that the system is not filled with fuel properly.
+The appearance of many small bubbles (foam) indicates air is being sucked into the system, high resistance at the inlet, which causes cavitation, or that the system is not filled with fuel properly.
 If

 the resistance at the fuel inlet does not exceed the norm, the source of air ingress should be identified among the following units: